malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

   <img src="/img/posts/cockpit/transit.png" alt="Sample transit card" width="400" />
 </a>

-Building this view, however, is far simpler than it sounds.
+Building this view, however, is less simple than it sounds.
 A big part of the complexity is in finding and consuming a source for the transit departure times.
 Unlike the [weather card][previous installment], there isn't a single, free, purpose-built API to serve such